marienz/nix-doom-emacs-unstraightened/README.md

   When migrating from "normal" Doom, you may need to move some files around.

+  If this bothers you, you can try setting `noProfileHack = true`.
+This makes Unstraightened use the usual paths (relative to `doomLocalDir`), but is experimental.

 ## Comparison to `nix-doom-emacs`

 - Unstraightened does not attempt to use straight.el at all.
 Instead, it uses